oivas000/lichess-bot/README.md

 **Changing the engine to an engine of your preference is simple.
 Just follow the following steps:**

 - Firstly, you have to remove the engine used.
-To do this you need to put `#` at the start of these [lines 14 to 15 in the dockerfile](/Dockerfile#L14-L15) (or you can delete those lines).
+To do this you need delete the file named `stockfish15` in the [`engines/` folder](/engines).
-- Then you need to download the binary of the chess engine you want to used and in your GitHub repository, Click on `Add files` and the click `Upload files` and upload the binary of the chess engine you have downloaded. <br/>
+- Then you need to download the binary of the chess engine you want to used and into your GitHub repository, Go to the [`engines/` folder](/engines), Click on `Add files` and then click `Upload files` and upload the binary of the chess engine you have downloaded. <br/>
-Note: Make sure you download a linux binary that is supported by heroku (by default Stockfish is used, but the default engine name is `chess-engine`).
+Note: Make sure you download a linux binary that is supported by heroku (by default Stockfish is used, and the default engine name is `stockfish15`).
-- Then change the name of engine in [6th line of config.yml](/config.yml#L6) and [17th line of Dockerfile](/Dockerfile#L17) to your binary file's name.
+- Then change the name of engine in [6th line of config.yml](/config.yml#L6) and [14th line of Dockerfile](/Dockerfile#L14) to your binary file's name.

 ## Acknowledgements
 Credits to [ShailChoksi's lichess-bot](https://github.com/ShailChoksi/lichess-bot).